cakephp/docs/en/views/cells.rst

 To create a cell, you define a class in ``App/View/Cell``, and a template in ``App/Template/Cell/``.
 In this example, we'll be making a cell to display the number of messages in a user's notification inbox.
-First create the class file.
+First, create the class file.
 Its contents should look like::

     namespace App\View\Cell;